 The Digestive System

-> The unique structure and function of the horse’s digestive system is designed for the utilization of forage.
-Horses are herbivores (plant eaters) that evolved on a high fibre diet, spending 16 to 18 hours a day grazing.
-Fibre is the plant cell wall material which consists of cellulose, hemicellulose, lignin and pectin.
-Fibre is largely indigestible as animals lack the necessary enzymes to break down fibrous material.
-However, the microbial population in the horse’s hindgut (large intestine) is able to break down (ferment) fibre, converting it into utilisable energy.
+The unique structure and function of the horse’s digestive system is designed for the utilization of forage.
+Horses are herbivores (plant eaters) that evolved on a high fiber diet, spending 16 to 18 hours a day grazing.
+Fiber is the plant cell wall material which consists of cellulose, hemicellulose, lignin and pectin.
+Fiber is largely indigestible as animals lack the necessary enzymes to break down fibrous material.
+However, the microbial population in the horse’s hindgut (large intestine) is able to break down (ferment) fiber, converting it into utilizable energy.
 Although lignin is completely indigestible, these microorganisms can partially digest cellulose and hemicellulose, and digest practically all pectin, mainly producing energy yielding compounds called volatile fatty acids (VFAs).
 The horse’s hindgut is the largest area of the digestive system making up over 65% of the digestive capacity.
-With a gastrointestinal tract designed to digest fibre, it is easy to see why forage is critical to the health of all horses.
+With a gastrointestinal tract designed to digest fiber, it is easy to see why forage is critical to the health of all horses.

-> What’s in Roughage?
+What’s in Roughage?

 Roughage contains all of the essential nutrients required by horses: water, energy, protein, vitamins and minerals.
 Unfortunately, many horse owners only talk about, or judge, roughage based on protein content.
 Roughage should be judged by the levels of all nutrients, not any one single nutrient.
 The following are some of the nutrients that roughage contains along with a brief explanation.